semrush/intergalactic/website/docs/components/pills/pills.md

 ![pills-collapse](static/pills-collapse.png)

 By clicking on the last pill with an ellipsis in the dropdown, it is possible to display a list of items that did not fit.
-The item selected from this list changes places with the penultimate item in the pill, and the penultimate item is added to the list in the sorting order.
+The item selected from this list put before pill with ellipsis.

 ### Erroneous use